-- 5 With the "safety" in the on safe position, pull rearward on the bolt handle to eject the shell from the chamber.
-The bolt will lock rearward when the action is cycled with an empty magazine. - 6 Using your index finger, feel the entry of the magazine to make sure there are no shells that have not been fed from the magazine and ejected.
+- 4 Press the stop again to release the next shell.
+Continue to do this until the magazine is empty.
+Be careful not to pinch your finger. - 5 With the "safety" still in the on safe position, pull rearward on the bolt handle to eject the shell from the chamber.
+The bolt will lock rearward when the action is cycled with an empty magazine. - 6 Using your index finger, feel the opening of the magazine to make sure there are no shells that have not been fed from the magazine and ejected.
 Visually inspect the chamber, feed mechanism and magazine to assure there are no shells remaining.